-Gain deep knowledge and skills to lead learning and change to help individuals, teams, and organizations thrive with an MEd in Learning, Leadership, and Organization Development.
+Gain deep knowledge and skills to lead learning and change to help adults, teams, and organizations thrive with an MEd in Learning, Leadership, and Organization Development.

 Using our unique framework that emphasizes the theory and practice needed to strategically and holistically develop healthy, sustainable organizations, you will gain a mastery of multiple areas, including: